The best Amazon Prime Day fitness deals

 Humblebrag alert: we like to think of ourselves as Amazon Prime Day aficionados.
 We all have our thing.
 Our thing is deals.
 Fitness deals, in particular.

-Amazon has announced that Amazon Prime Day 2023 will be held on July 11-12.
+Amazon Prime Day 2023 starts today.
 Prime Day is not just one of the biggest shopping days of the year, it's your best opportunity to save big on fitness apparel, fitness trackers and smartwatches, home gym equipment (such as treadmills rowers and elliptical machines), golf gear and more.

 To say Amazon Prime Day deals on fitness are good would be an understatement.
 These deals are epic.See all early Prime Day deals at Amazon

-While we have a few more weeks to until Amazon Prime Day, the mega retailer is already offering terrific savings on some of the best fitness gear on the market.
-We've found must-see deals on Bowflex SelectTech adjustable weights (save $200), Beats Solo3 headphones (save $71) and Schwinn's best-selling IC4 at-home bike, just $649 (reduced from $1,199).
-And that's just the start of the early Prime Day deals.
+The mega retailer is already offering terrific Prime Day savings on some of the best fitness gear on the market.
+We've found must-see deals on Bowflex SelectTech adjustable weights ($332 with Prime), Beats Solo3 headphones ($115 with Prime) and Schwinn's best-selling IC4 at-home bike, just $649 (reduced from $1,199).
+And that's just the start of the Amazon Prime Day deals.

 The best in fitness gear, including weights, Pilates reformers and ellipticals, are majorly discounted for Prime Day 2023.
 Let's go shopping.